basil08/basil08.github.io/content/post/breathless.md

 If you watch Breathless for the first time, chances are that you will find it rather uninteresting.
 I can recall thinking to myself, "What's the big deal?" after my first viewing.
 Curious (read: anxious) and unsettled, I set out to find an answer to that question.
 Just like a tourist whose appreciation for a monument is diminished because of a lack of sound grounding in the context, culture, and history of the place, it is difficult to convey what _Breathless_ really stands for, if viewed superficially.
 This post is my attempt to note some and hopefully make my reader appreciate this genius tour de force.

 Breathless was less of a movie and more of a symbol of protest.
 A rebuttal.
 A counter-attack.
 But to understand its significance is to first understand the time in which it appeared.

 ---

 ### What was the French New Wave?
 What started it?

-After the liberation of France from Nazi control, Secretary of State James F. Byrnes and a representative for the French government, Leon Blum, organized a deal to wipe away France’s war debt by opening American markets to French consumers.

-This agreement was called the Blum-Byrnes Accords.
-It shaped French culture at unprecedented rates and included a kick-start of French New Wave, one of the most influential movements in the history of cinema.
+In 1946, an agreement was signed between American Secretary of State, James F. Brynes and Leon Blum, a representative for the French government, to wipe away France's war debt by opening American markets to French consumers after France's liberation from Nazi control.
+This agreement was called the Blum-Brynes Accords and it shaped the French culture at an astounding rate.
+This event triggered a chain of interesting events, the ushering of the French New Wave movement being one of them.

+By 1948, barely two years after the Blum-Brynes Accords, 222 American films populated French cinemas.
+This shocked French fimmakers because a meagre 89 French films were released that year and only 8 from other countries.
+The American economic upperhand was posing a serious threat to the identity and existence of French cinema and in turn, French culture.
+It was a wake-up call for French filmmakers, a call -to-action, if you will.
+In such a setting,

+---

 ### Can a nation's identity be based on another nation's?